 Using your fingers for tick removal is likely to compress the body of the tick, forcing fluids (saliva and gut contents) into the bloodstream of the person or animal it is attached to.
 If these fluids contain disease-causing organisms, this can significantly increase the likelihood of a serious resulting infection.

 Using fingernails to nip a tick off, even if you have avoided compressing the tick’s body, is also likely to exert pressure to the mouth parts and snap them off.
 A tick should NOT be handled with bare hands as certain disease-causing organisms can enter through breaks in the skin or mucous membranes (if you touch your eyes, nose or mouth).

-Only a tick’s mouth parts enter the body of its host.
+Nope!
+While feeding, only a tick’s mouth parts enter the body of the host.
 If the mouth parts break off, they become dead matter and cannot regrow.

 Ticks do NOT lay eggs either inside or on a host.
 Eggs are laid on the ground in soil and leaf litter, or around the nesting/roosting areas of their hosts.
 Some types of mites and lice do lay eggs on their host and confusion between ticks, mites and lice may have given rise to this myth.
 A typical female tick can lay between 2,000 and 18,000 eggs per batch.
 Luckily, female ticks die after laying their eggs.

 Sometimes a tick bite (or any insect bite for that matter) can become infected and the pus globules resulting from the infection can also be mistaken for eggs.
 The BEST way to avoid contracting a tick-borne disease is to avoid tick attachment in the first place.
 For simple preventative measures to stay Tick Safe, see our Tick Prevention page.

 What Myths Have You Heard?

 Let Us Know in the Comments!